Coaching is a proven way for people to overcome blocks and reach their full potential.

-If you’re still not sure which style of coaching will suit you most, you could make a list of your strengths and weaknesses to get a full overview.
-But as a life coach, you probably already have enough self awareness that you don’t need to do that…
+If you’re still not sure which styles of coaching suit you the most, you could make a list of your strengths and weaknesses as a coaching professional.
+See which coaching style they mirror and try incorporating those in your practice more often.

-Now, You Also Need to Look At The Other Side of the Coin: Your Client
+Now, Let’s Look At The Other Side of the Coin: Your Client

 Use your coaching skills (aka superhuman abilities) to identify the coaching style they most need.
 It’s not necessarily the one they feel “comfortable” with (as you know, impactful coaching can be uncomfortable).

 It’s best to define this as early as in your first discovery session with your coachee.
-See if they want to focus on a particular area or if they are open to looking at interconnected or cross-functional issues in their life.
-Pay close attention to whether they want to be given space to find their own solutions with gentle guidance or if they need more hand-holding in the process.
+See if they want to focus on a particular area or if they are open to looking at interconnected and cross-functional issues in their life.
+Pay close attention to whether they want to be given space to find their own solutions with gentle guidance or if they need a more hands-on approach.

 Asking your coachee what type of coaching they want is probably pointless because chances are they won’t know.
-You’re the leader in this situation and should make the call based on your client’s most pressing struggles.
+You’re the expert in this situation and you should make the call based on your client’s best interest.

 Last But Not Least, Take the Context of the Coaching Relationship into Account

 If you’re an organizational coach, you’ll need to make sure your coaching style fits the organizational culture of the company you’re working with.
-You will approach a leadership coaching session with a CEO of a company differently than one with a couple-in-a-relationship coaching session.
+You will approach a leadership coaching session with the CEO of a company differently than one with a couple in a relationship coaching session.

 Choose what’s relevant to you, your client, and the context of the situation.
-Ultimately, the only thing that matters is picking a coaching style that can move your clients in the direction they want.
+Ultimately, the only thing that matters is picking a coaching style that can move your clients in the direction they want to go.

 4 Coaching Principles You Can’t Compromise On (Whatever Your Style!)